goblet/goblet/docs/source/resources.rst

 Eventarc
 ^^^^^^^^

-You can trigger functions from evenarc events using the ``@app.eventarc(topic=None, event_filters=[])`` decorator.
-Specifying a topic will create a trigger on a pubsub topic.
+You can trigger functions from evenarc events using the `@app.eventarc(topic=None, event_filters=[])` decorator.
+Specifying a topic will create a trigger on a custom pubsub topic.
 For all other events, specify the event attribute  and event value in the `event_filters` list.
-For example `[{"type":"attribute", "value":"google.cloud.audit.log.v1.written"}]`
+See `Creating Triggers <https://cloud.google.com/eventarc/docs/creating-triggers#trigger-gcloud>`__ for more information on possible values.

 Example usage: